Reader Question · Managing Up

 1. “What’s one thing I should do more of, and one thing I should do less of?”

-This is the highest-hit-rate question.
+The highest-hit-rate question.
 It asks for two concrete answers, not a general assessment.
 It frames the feedback as directional, not judgmental.
-Most managers will say something true in response, because the question itself gives them permission.

 The “more of” answer usually points at the thing they already liked about you.
 The “less of” answer is where the real value is.
 Listen carefully.
-Even a soft answer — “maybe a bit less volume in the standups” — is a specific data point you can act on.
+Even a soft answer — “maybe a bit less volume in the standups” — is a specific data point.

-Ask this quarterly.
+Ask quarterly.
 Not monthly.
 The answers only evolve meaningfully on that timeframe.

-Almost nobody gets asked this, and it forces the manager into a specific mental frame: imagining you in a future context, not just evaluating you in the current one.
-That frame produces better feedback, because the answer has to be predictive, not judgmental.
+Almost nobody gets asked this, and it forces the manager into a specific mental frame: imagining you in a future context, not just evaluating you now.
+That frame produces better feedback because the answer has to be predictive, not judgmental.

 The “gave someone pause” framing is critical.
 It gives your manager room to name something imperfect without saying you’re bad.
 You’re inviting the realistic version of the answer.
 Managers almost always have one.

-Ask this twice a year, or once, before your review cycle.
+Ask twice a year.
+Or once, before your review cycle.

 3. “If you could go back and give me one piece of advice before I started this role, what would it be?”

 This one flips the time frame.
-It’s retrospective, not present.
+Retrospective, not present.
 That asymmetry lets your manager say things that would feel awkward to name about you today but are fine to name as lessons.
-“I’d have told you to be less deferential in the big meetings.”
-“I’d have told you the real currency on this team is written docs, not just code.”
-“I’d have told you to stop apologizing in standup.”
+“I’d have told you to be less deferential in the big meetings.” / “I’d have told you the real currency on this team is written docs, not just code.” / “I’d have told you to stop apologizing in standup.”

 What makes all three work